Specialization of softmax attention heads: insights from the high-dimensional single-location model: Introduction

-Within the considered setting, in the high-dimensional limit, the evolution of the attention parameters reduces to a low-dimensional system of order parameters tracking head alignments and overlaps with the latent signal structure.
-This analysis reveals a two-stage learning dynamics: an initial fast phase where heads develop a common component aligned with the easiest (mean) signal direction, followed by a slower specialization phase in which different heads diverge and align with additional latent directions of the signal.
-The hierarchy of these specialization events is governed by the latent signal structure, leading to sequential acquisition of increasingly subtle components (see also \cite{saxe19specialization} for stagewise learning in deep linear networks).
+Within the considered setting, in the high-dimensional limit, the evolution of the attention parameters reduces to a low-dimensional system of order parameters tracking head alignments with the latent signal structure, which captures the full training trajectory.
+This analysis reveals a two-stage learning dynamics: an initial fast phase where heads develop a common component aligned with the easiest (mean) signal direction, followed by a slower specialization phase in which different heads diverge and align with additional latent directions of the signal, eventually reaching stable specialized configurations.
+The hierarchy of these specialization events is governed by the latent signal structure, leading to sequential acquisition of increasingly subtle components (see also \cite{saxe19specialization} for stage-wise learning in deep linear networks).

-We further study how attention activation functions allowing some heads to be effectively deactivated influence the model performance.
-In our minimal architecture, redundant or poorly specialized heads can inject persistent variance, making attention normalization a central modeling ingredient.
-Alternative attention activations or extra sink tokens have previously been investigated mainly to prevent over-focusing on irrelevant tokens \cite{kaul24softmax1,darcet24registres,xiao24eviers}.
+We further study how attention activation functions, allowing some heads to be effectively deactivated, influence the model performance.
+In our setting, redundant or poorly specialized heads can inject persistent variance, making attention normalization a central modeling ingredient.
+While value or readout transformations can partially mitigate this effect, they act in an input-independent manner and therefore cannot fully suppress noise from redundant heads.
+By contrast, activations that enable head deactivation provide an input-adaptive mechanism for controlling redundancy.
+Alternative attention activations or extra sink tokens have been studied mainly to prevent over-focusing on irrelevant tokens \cite{kaul24softmax1,darcet24registres,xiao24eviers}.
 Here, we analyze such activations as tools for controlling head redundancy and specialization.
-Finally, \cite{qiu2025gatedattentionlargelanguage} showed that head-specific gating of attention outputs enhances performance, motivating the study of deactivation mechanisms without additional parameters.
+Finally, \cite{qiu2025gatedattentionlargelanguage} showed that head-specific gating of attention outputs enhances performance, motivating the deactivation mechanisms without additional parameters.